zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 - It integrates with remote storage like S3 if needed
 - It’s portable, maintainable, and fast enough for real work

-This isn’t a replacement for a SIEM or a data lake — but for many teams, it’s the most practical, cost-effective way to unlock their archived logs for threat hunting and investigations.
+This isn’t a replacement for a SIEM or a data lake - but for many teams, it’s the most practical, cost-effective way to unlock their archived logs for threat hunting and investigations.

 <img src="/assets/duckdb-parquet.png" width="800" alt="Logo of Apache Parquet file format">

 You can move one more step ahead, and convert the logs to Apache [Parquet format](https://parquet.apache.org/).
 [DuckDB](https://duckdb.org/docs/stable/data/parquet/overview.html) not only allows reading and writing but also conversion to Parquet format.
 Since Parquet files are compressed during conversion, you do not need an extra step.
 That would allow indexing, so you can get faster `SELECT` queries.
 You can even make use of Parquet encryption.
 It is based on your creativity and hands-on experience.
-See [this discussion](https://github.com/duckdb/duckdb/discussions/6478) initiated by [Mark Litwintschik](https://tech.marksblogg.com/) for faster conversions
+See [this discussion](https://github.com/duckdb/duckdb/discussions/6478) initiated by [Mark Litwintschik](https://tech.marksblogg.com/) for faster conversions.